 Banks Renewables is part of the Banks Group

 , a family firm founded in 1976, which now employs 420 people in the renewable energy, property and mining sectors.
 The company’s development with care approach underpins all its work, driving community consultation and environmental excellence.

 Press release issued as part of a media relations campaign carried out on behalf of Banks Group

-by Holyrood Partnership.
+by Holyrood PR.
 To find out how media relations could work for your business contact us